stairjoke/wenzels.blog/source/notes/2024-11-30 2 not buying a new mac mini.md

 As I wrote above, I decided not to buy in the end, because the base model only comes with 256GB SSD and an upgrade to 512 GB is USD 200.
 An SSD with 512 GB is about USD 30 on Amazon, Apple wants USD 200 for half that?
 No. Thats an Apple-premium of 6x, its disgusting.

 Out of curiosity, I decided to look into how macs could be used with small internal SSDs.
-Turns out <a href="https://support.apple.com/en-am/guide/app-store/fir06754f864/mac#:~:text=Go%20to%20the%20App%20Store,System%20(APFS)%20formatted%20disk." target=_blank>you can configure the App Store to install large apps on an external drive,</a> and you can also <a href="https://youtu.be/9xPb8iKreJA?si=_1lCkZvHiVtzpqin" target=_blank>move a user’s home folder to an external drive</a>—essentially limiting the SSD to the OS and small apps.
+Turns out [you can configure the App Store to install large apps on an external drive,](https://support.apple.com/en-am/guide/app-store/fir06754f864/mac#:~:text=Go%20to%20the%20App%20Store,System%20(APFS)%20formatted%20disk.) and you can also [move a user’s home folder to an external drive](https://youtu.be/9xPb8iKreJA?si=_1lCkZvHiVtzpqin)—essentially limiting the SSD to the OS and small apps.
 This also simplifies Apple’s maze: **Get the cheapest Mac Mini with the chip you want (M4 or M4 Pro) and then use an external drive.**